box/developer.box.com/content/guides/tooling/postman/quick-start/2-configure-box-app.md

   <Choose option='postman.app_type' value='use_own' color='blue'>
     # Use your own Box app

-    With this method your Postman app will be able to make API calls to Box **indefinitely** as long as you use the app at least once
+    By using this method Postman will be able to make API calls to Box **indefinitely** as long as you use the app at least once
     **every 60 days**.